chef-boneyard/chef-web-docs-2016/chef_master/source/security_notes.rst

 Actions
 -----------------------------------------------------
-The following steps MUST be taken:
+The following steps should be taken:

 #.
 Upgrade to the latest version of the |chef server|; click `here <http://www.getchef.com/blog/2014/04/09/chef-server-11-0-12-release/>`__ for |chef server osc|, `here <http://www.getchef.com/blog/2014/04/09/enterprise-chef-11-1-3-release/>`__ for |chef server oec|, and `here <http://www.getchef.com/blog/2014/04/09/enterprise-chef-1-4-9-release/>`__ for |chef private|.